Hanif-A/vba-outlook-send-email-with-signature/README.md

-# VBA Outlook - How to send an email from Excel with your Outlook Email Signature
+# Excel VBA - How to send an email from Excel with your Outlook Email Signature using VBA

 ## Send_Email_With_Signature.vbs